spideyX99/Telegram-groups-notifier/README.md

    - Users can add the bot to their Telegram groups by searching for its username or using the provided link.

 2. **Sending Notifications:**
-   - Users can send notifications by using the `/send <message>` command.
+   - Users can send notifications by using the `/send` command.
 The message will be broadcasted to all the groups the bot has joined.

 **Bot Commands:**

 - `/start`: Initializes the bot and sends a welcome message to new chat members.
-- `/send <message>`: Sends a notification message to all the groups the bot has joined.
+- `/send`: Sends a notification message to all the groups the bot has joined.

 **Privacy and Security:**